Yizack/instagram-feed/README.md

 ```

 ## Use
-Installing this library will allow you to use the class `InstagramFeed` just by importing the composer autoload.
+Installing this library will allow you to use the `InstagramFeed` class by simply importing the composer autoload.

 Import the composer autoload, use the namespace `Yizack\InstagramFeed` and initialize the `InstagramFeed` object.
 ```php